cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/README.md

     * The Ontop GUI should be available at http://localhost:3838/ontop/ui.
     * The Blazegraph Workbench should be available at http://localhost:3838/blazegraph/ui.

+## Built-in containers

+There are several containers built into the stack-manager that perform common tasks such as uploading, storing, and visualising data.
+Their service config files can be found in the stack-client [resources directory].

+By default the services listed in the [defaults.txt](./src/main/resources/com/cmclinnovations/stack/defaults.txt) resource file.
+The other, optional, services can be started after the default ones by specifying them in the appropriate stack config file, as described in the [Custom and optional containers](#custom-and-optional-containers) section.

 ## Adding custom containers

 It is possible to spin up other containers in the stack using the stack-manager.